schassande/coachreferee/app/src/assets/help/competition-import.md

 The CSV file must use comma as separator of columns.
 An header is expected with the name of columns.
 The columns of the CSV file are the following:

 * gameId: The identifier of the game.
 It must be unique over the competition.
-It is highly recommended to provide a value.
-It helps to recognize on second import.
+It is highly recommended to provide the value, for helping to recognize on second import.
 * competition: The name of the competition.
 All lines of the file MUST have the same competition name.
 * date: The date of the first competition day.
 The date format is YYYY-MM-DD  (YYYY is the year over 4 digits, MM is the month number over 2 digits from 1 to 12, DD is the day number from 1 to 31)
 * timeSlot: The time slot of the game. the format is HH:mm (HH is the hour from 0 to 24, mm is the minute from 0 to 59)